SohniSwatantra/awesome-mcp-apps/README.md

 While **MCP Servers** act as the backend "plugins" that expose data and tools, **MCPApps** are the frontend experiences—such as Desktop Agents, IDEs, and specialized workflows—that consume these servers to provide context-aware intelligence.

 This list captures both the **Applications** and the **UI Components** (MCPApps UI) used to build them.

+MCP-UI now standardized as MCPAPPS- Read more about MCP-UI here- https://mcpui.dev/

 The Model Context Protocol (MCP) is an open standard that enables AI models to interact with your data and tools.
 It provides a universal way to connect AI assistants to systems like databases, tailored APIs, and business applications.